Residential Land Survey

 in New Hampshire and Massachusetts Only

 Your property will most likely be the greatest expense you will have in your lifetime.
-A residential land survey provides a clear picture of exactly what you own.
+A residential land survey helps provide a picture of exactly what you own.
 It is also instrumental in determining what you can do with your property in the future.
-A well-marked property survey prevents boundary problems from occurring and provides a property owner with the power of knowing without doubt where your property lies.
+A&M utilizes robotic survey equipment, GPS, and 3D Drafting Software.
 A&M offers services for property owners including:

 - Boundary/Property Line Surveys